jack-rabe/zendesk-coding-challenge/README.md

 npm install
 ```

-- Now the project is fully setup and ready to go.
+- Finally, I attached a .env file in an email to Sabrina Ginter.
+After you paste this file into the root directory of the project, it will be fully functional and ready to go.

 ## _Usage:_